 Incorrect Development of the Pocket at the Time of Surgery

 Most cases of implant malpositions are due to factors that are beyond the control of the surgeon and the patient.
 Well, somewhat.
 In other words, the implant pocket was created correctly, but tissue factors such as stretching and thinning, changes in the relationship between the breast tissue and the underlying pectoralis muscle (for submuscular cases), gravity, lactation, aging and probably some other factors I’m not listing here cause changes in the breast with time.
 This happens naturally to some degree in every patient.
 Breast implants rarely look “natural” the way they go in.
 The surgeon relies on a certain amount of natural tissue changes such as stretching to allow the breasts to look good.
-This takes 3 to 12 months depending upon how stretchy the tissue is to begin with.
+This was previously discussed in the section “Things We Cannot Control: Wound healing, tissue stretch and gravity.”
+This takes four to twelve months depending upon the elasticity of the tissue at surgery.
 If breasts never changed after augmentation, 99% of augmented breasts would look misshapen and distorted, and women would not be so happy with their results.
 Fortunately, a certain amount of change does occur naturally.
 There is one way I believe that surgeons (and patients) can help to minimize implant malposition, and I am referring to that due to lower pole stretching.
 By not exceeding the ideal sized implant for a given breast, the amount of weight on the breast is reduced, and thus less stretching and tissue damage will ensue.
 Maybe the woman won’t get exactly the size she wants in some cases, but who wants to undergo a second surgery needlessly, or worse yet, create an uncorrectable deformity?
-Given that there is a certain amount of breast stretching that will occur with every augmentation, there is always a risk of implant malposition.
+Given that there is a certain amount of unpredictable breast stretching that will occur with every augmentation, there is always a risk of implant malposition.
 This risk is rather low when choosing an implant that properly fits the breast.
 When selecting an implant that is excessively large for a particular breast, the risk of implant malposition increases considerably.

 However, sometimes an implant malposition occurs that is entirely iatrogenic (caused by the doctor).
 Sure, some of us surgeons like to explain away our failures and disappointments and blame it on the patient’s tissues, but this is not an example of this.
 As an aside, it is much better to take the time with the patient to explain to her that her tissues are severely compromised and to routinely warn all patients about factors out of the surgeon’s control like tissue stretching, rather than have to make an excuse after surgery and make the patients tissues the scapegoat.
 What I am talking about here is simply an incorrectly dissected pocket.
 The patient isn’t moving on the operating table, so it must be the surgeon at fault if the pocket is incorrectly dissected at surgery.
 If you have a 10 cm diameter implant, then you want a 10 cm diameter pocket and you want the center of that pocket to be after surgery just where you planned it to be before surgery.